Unipisa/dm-calendar/README.md

     - `phd-courses` &mdash; include all lessons for phd courses

-    - `seminar-category=UUID` &mdash; includes all events for a specific seminar category (ciclo di seminari)
+    - `seminar-category=LABEL` &mdash; includes all seminar for a specific category using its unique wordpress label

     _TODO:_

     - `seminars` &mdash; includes all seminars

-    - `seminar-category=LABEL` &mdash; includes all seminar for a specific category using its label instead of uuid